Skip to content

 data model 5

 Methods and ranges are provided to request relationships between Components.
-For example, you can get the number of Lines which are boundaries of a given Surface (using its [uuis]):
+For example, you can get the number of Lines which are boundaries of a given Surface (using its uuid):

 cpp